 Views from the Top and the Descent

-So in full disclosure – we did not make it to the top.
+So in full disclosure – we did not make it to the top of Machu Picchu Mountain.
 The reason for this being that we had to get back down the hill to our lunch reservation at the onsite restaurant.
 So we stopped about 1.5 hours into the journey – we were almost there!
 I did absolutely no research before attempting the climb, so did not do a great job at timing our visit.
 Don’t let this be you!

-If you do make it to the top, you’ll be treated to awesome views like this (shared with us by a kind traveler coming down the mountain :)):
+If you do make it to the top of the mountain, you’ll be treated to awesome views like this (shared with us by a kind traveler coming down the mountain ):

 While the journey up is hard on your lungs, the journey down is really hard on your knees.
 Especially if you are on the shorter side / have short legs like me.
 It takes about half the time to come down as it takes to climb up, so that makes going through it a bit easier.